Our Local Community: Cumberland book ban

 In May 2024, OLC's councillors in Cumberland were involved in a controversial ban of same-sex parenting books from the eight libraries in the Cumberland public library system.

 During a council meeting on 1 May, Christou requested that the motion "That Council adopt the 'Library Strategy 2024 - 2027' as outlined in Attachment 1 of this report" be amended with "subject to the following being undertaken: That Council take immediate action to rid same-sex parents books/materials in Council's library service".
 The ban was passed with the support of the two other OLC councillors, Paul Garrard and Helen Hughes.

 On 15 May, the ban was repealed with Garrard and Hughes voting against it, while Christou continued to support it.

 2024 elections

+By the 2024 local elections, OLC held three seats in Cumberland, four seats in Parramatta and two in Canada Bay following the previous years resignation of Eddy Sarkis (Cumberland) and sacking of Mayor Angelo Tsirekas (Canada Bay).

-At the 2024 local elections, the party intends to seek re-election in Canada Bay, Cumberland and Parramatta, as well as contest Canterbury-Bankstown, Liverpool and several rural areas.
-The party has pledged to ban Welcome to Country and smoking ceremonies if elected to a majority in Cumberland.
+They sought re-election in Cumberland and Parramatta, as well as contested Canterbury-Bankstown, Liverpool and several rural areas.

+The party had pledged to ban Welcome to Country and smoking ceremonies if elected to a majority in Cumberland.

+In the 2024 local elections, OLC won one seat in Canterbury Bankstown and Liverpool whilst keeping it's number of Cumberland councillors at three.
+However, the party lost all four seats it held in Parramatta and its remaining seat in Canada Bay.